 - A soft gel-like inner circle

 As you get older, the outer layer of the discus becomes fragile because it loses quality.

-When this happens, combined with an increase in forces applied on the intervertebral disc the outer layer might rupture.
+When this happens, combined with an increase in forces applied to the intervertebral disc, the outer layer might rupture.